webcompere/system-stubs/README.md

 System Lambda is published under the
 [MIT license](http://opensource.org/licenses/MIT).
 It requires at least Java 8.

-For JUnit 4 there is an alternative to Systen Lambda.
+For JUnit 4 there is an alternative to System Lambda.
 Its name is [System Rules](http://stefanbirkner.github.io/system-rules/index.html).

 ## Installation